 Latin Mass Missals help you follow the Mass and they sometimes explain the Liturgy.
 It usually has the main Catholic prayers.
 You can also learn about the holy days and the feast days.

-What's wonderful is that you can use these year after year as the Liturgical Calendar does not change.
-No more figuring whether you're on Year A, B, or C.
+What's wonderful is that you can use these year after year as the traditional Liturgical Calendar does not change much.
+Certainly no figuring whether you're on Year A, B, or C.

 A Missal is also an excellent Confirmation gift for those children who are old enough to have the responsibility of using such an important book, and for those who are entering the Church as adults.